urodelus/urocoin/Protocole.md

 UCP uses P2P networks to manage community & money data.
 Since only members can write to the Blockchain, it is important to have authenticated peers so newly validated blocks can be efficiently sent to them, without any ambiguity.

-For that purpose, UCP defines a peering table containing, for a given node public key:
+For that purpose, UCP defines a peering table containing, for a given node Clé publique:

 * a currency name
 * a list of endpoints to contact the node